tombrisland/lambda-workflow/README.md

-# Introduction
+# Lambda Workflow

 `lambda-workflow` is a serverless workflow engine.

-The project relies on using an external state store in conjunction with SQS messages to invoke asynchronous services, suspend operation, then resume upon receiving a response.
+The project relies on using an external state store in conjunction with SQS messages to invoke asynchronous services, suspend operation, then resume upon receiving a callback.

-* Choose between multiple backends
-  * InMemory *(Single instance or testing)*
-  * DynamoDB
+* DynamoDB backend for state storage
 * Write workflows as Rust code
 * Call asynchronous services via SQS callbacks